 Model wears size 31w jeans.
 He is 185 cm tall and 78kg / 6ft 1.5" & 172 lbs.

 Important: The best way to determine the size you need is to measure a similar item you already own and compare with the actual sizing as per the table below.
 Do not go by tagsize alone.
-Please note: These jeans are made from sanforized denim.
+Please note: These jeans are made from a stone-washed sanforized denim.
 Shrinkage is minimal.
 They will stretch up to 1" in the waist with wear.

 FREE UK delivery on orders over £50.